Saffron-flavored fish soup with aioli

 - fresh parsley or fresh dill, finely chopped

-- Fry onion, garlic, fennel and saffron on medium heat until the vegetables have softened a bit.
+- Fry onion, garlic, fennel, and saffron in olive oil on medium heat until the vegetables have softened a bit.
 Add the tomato paste.

 - Cut the tomatoes in halves, add to the pot and fry for a few more minutes.